State of M&A Data Rooms — Q1 2026 Read the report →

-Peony (free, $0) helps SaaS founders present metrics professionally to these investors.
+Peony helps SaaS founders present metrics professionally to these investors.
 Create branded data rooms with AI-powered organization in under 5 minutes, track which VCs are genuinely interested with page-level analytics, protect sensitive financial models with dynamic watermarks, and close faster with built-in eSignatures and NDA workflows.
-Pricing starts free ($0, 2 GB) with Pro at $20/user/month and Business at $40/user/month.
+Business at $40/admin/month for multi-level access gating, Pro at $20/admin/month for core analytics and watermarks.

 B2B SaaS Investor Comparison 2026

-Here are 10 B2B SaaS investors actually writing checks in 2026 — verified active, with real portfolio companies and current thesis.
+Here are the 10 B2B SaaS investors I'd pitch in 2026 — verified active, with real portfolio companies and current thesis.

 1. Sequoia Capital - Best Overall B2B SaaS Investor